nystudio107/craft-transcoder/docs/docs/configuring.md

 ];
 ```

 A working Craft queue runner is required.
-The queue job waits for ffmpeg to finish, so Craft can report failures and retry the job through the configured queue driver.
+The queue job waits for ffmpeg to finish.
+When an attempt fails, Transcoder queues another attempt after `videoEncodeRetryDelaySeconds`, up to `videoEncodeMaxRetries` retries.
+Set the retry count to `0` to disable automatic retries; after the final attempt, the Craft queue job fails normally and remains available for manual retry.

 ## GIF queue